Dream Theater: Systematic Chaos and Greatest Hit (...And 21 Other Pretty Cool Songs) (2006–2008)

-For the first time in their career, the band decided to take the summer off after their show at Radio City Music Hall.
-In September 2006, Dream Theater entered Avatar Studios to record their follow-up to Octavarium with legendary studio engineer Paul Northfield.
+For the first time in their career, the band took the summer off after their show at Radio City Music Hall.
+In September 2006, Dream Theater entered Avatar Studios to record their follow-up to Octavarium with studio engineer Paul Northfield.
 Dream Theater's ninth studio album, Systematic Chaos, was released on June 5, 2007.
-The record marked their first with new label Roadrunner Records, which in 2010 would become a wholly owned subsidiary of the band's previous label Atlantic Records.
-Roadrunner implemented increased promotion for the album and Systematic Chaos duly reached number 19 on the Billboard 200.
+The record marked their first with new label Roadrunner Records, which in 2010 became a wholly owned subsidiary of the band's previous label Atlantic Records.
+Roadrunner implemented increased promotion for the album and Systematic Chaos reached number 19 on the Billboard 200.
 It also oversaw the release of a video for "Constant Motion" on July 14, the band's first music video since Hollow Years in 1997.
 The album was bookended by the two parts of "In the Presence of Enemies", written and conceived as a single piece but split into two halves for the purposes of the album.
-The other six tracks included the most recent part of Portnoy's continuing AA Saga with the song "Repentance".
+The other six tracks included the most recent part of Portnoy's continuing Twelve-step Suite with the song "Repentance".

-In the same year, the first version of Rich Wilson's Lifting Shadows, an authorized history of the band's first twenty years, was released.
+In 2007, the first version of Rich Wilson's Lifting Shadows, an authorized history of the band's first twenty years, was released.